jwj1111/ChGLEU/ChGLEU/README.md

-# ChGLEU: Fluency-Oriented Evaluation Tool for Chinese Grammatical Error Correction
+# ChGLEU: Fluency-Based Evaluation Tool for Chinese Grammatical Error Correction

 This repository contains a Python implementation of **ChGLEU**, a specialized evaluation tool for **Chinese Grammatical Error Correction (CGEC)** tasks.

 ChGLEU is adapted from GLEU proposed by Napoles et al. (2015, 2016).
 While the original GLEU was designed for English, **ChGLEU** is optimized for Chinese by employing **character-level n-gram** calculation to better handle Chinese issues.

+>**ChGLEU** is the name of this toolkit.
+>The metric it calculates is the **Character-level GLEU**.
+When reporting results, please refer to the score as **"Character-level GLEU"** (specifying granularity) or **"GLEU"**, rather than "ChGLEU score".

 ## Acknowledgments
 This implementation is based on the logic described in the following papers.
 If you use the GLEU methodology, please acknowledge the original authors: